Approximating the signature of Brownian motion for high order SDE simulation: Numerical examples

 In addition, outliers with large magnitudes ($\|\cdot\| > 100$) were removed from the samples generated by the SDE solvers with constant step sizes.
 On the other hand, the adaptive step size controller prevented all such outliers by reducing its step size.
 From Table \ref{tab:neals_funnel_results} and Figure \ref{fig:funnel_convergence}, we see that the adaptive SORT method (which uses Gaussian integrals in the Brownian log-signature) gives the best overall performance.
 However, as an MCMC algorithm, it is worth noting that the SORT method should be viewed differently from NUTS, which is Metropolis-adjusted and thus has the correct stationary distribution.
 On the other hand, the SORT method can explore the parameter space faster as well as take smaller step sizes in the more difficult regions.
 Moreover, the additional bias introduced by SORT comes from its discretization error, which quickly decreases at a third order rate (as is evident in both Figures \ref{fig:ULD_convergence} and \ref{fig:funnel_convergence}).\medbreak

-Due to the promising results in these experiments (Bayesian logistic regression and Neal's funnel), we leave SORT-based Langevin MCMC as a topic of future work.
-However, at this stage, we can already note that the SORT method for Langevin dynamics gives a clear application of space-time-time L\'{e}vy area (\ref{eq:space_time_time}) in SDE numerics.
+In addition to these results, further experiments comparing a SORT-based method to NUTS \cite{hofttman2014nuts} for performing Bayesian logistic regression on real-world datasets can be found in \cite{jelincic2024vbt} and \cite{scott2025uld}.
+Whilst SORT-based Langevin MCMC is a topic of future work, we can already note that it gives a clear application of space-time-time L\'{e}vy area (\ref{eq:space_time_time}).